 Once you have passed the initial exclusion period you are eligible to make a claim at any point during the policy term.
 If you are made unemployed a claim will be paid after your chosen deferred period which you can set between 30 and 120 days.

 There are many different protection products available to protect your finances if you are out of work and a lot of options to choose to tailor your cover to your needs.
-That’s why, instead of tackling the job alone, we recommend speaking to one of our expert advisers.
+That’s why, instead of tackling the job alone, we recommend speaking to one of our specialist advisers.

 We started Drewberry because we were tired of being treated like a number and not getting the service we all deserve when it comes to things as important as protecting our health and our finances.
 Below are just a few reasons why it makes sense to let us help.